palaa159/Docs/OpenBCI Software/07-OpenBCI_Hub.md

 **type: `protocol`**

 Protocol should also be started prior to each session.
 It will cleanly start a session.
-The currently supported protocols are `ble`, `bled112`, `serial` and `wifi`.
+The currently supported protocols are `ble`, `bled112`, `serial`, and `wifi`.

 Availability: as of `v2.0.0`